 - Cook gently until vegetables are tender (add peas last) and most of the moisture is absorbed.
 Serve on some nice, chewy, nutty brown rice.

-Now that courgettes/zucchini are appearing in abundance, here’s a superb dish to make the most of them.
-If you love basil, through in some torn up leaves at the end as well.
+When courgettes/zucchini are appearing in abundance, here’s a superb dish to make the most of them.
+If you love basil, throw in some torn up leaves at the end as well.
 This dish tastes great served cold, too.
 Team it up with a green salad and spaghetti tossed in a good quantity of olive oil, and garlic and salt pounded together in a mortar and pestle.

 - 3 Tbsp plump raisins